isabella232/bas-style-kit/README.md

 [4] This playbook uses an Ansible vault managed variables file to set the AWS user credentials.
 The password for this vault is contained in `provisioning/.vault_pass.txt` and passed to the `ansible-playbook` at run time.

-For obvious reasons this file is **MUST NOT** be checked into source control and instead be manually copied into place.
+For obvious reasons, this file is **MUST NOT** be checked into source control.
+Those with suitable access can download this file from the [BAS Credential Store](https://stash.ceh.ac.uk/projects/BASWEB/repos/porcupine/browse).
-Users can request this file using the information in the *Issue Tracker* section of the Project Management documentation.

 [5] See the [BAS Credential Store](https://stash.ceh.ac.uk/projects/BASWEB/repos/porcupine/browse) for instructions.